 By "The Real World" we mean the collection of all facts, whether they are known by mankind or not.
 Facts in the real world are understood in terms of their essence.
 For example, a tree is something that belongs to the category of things that have "treeness."
-Figure 2-1 is meant to represent the Real World.
+Figure 2-3 is meant to represent the Real World.
 The cloud-like texture that occupies most of the figure represents the wilderness of unknown facts that occupy the chaos of the universe.
 Only a few of these facts are recognized as familiar patterns, and some of these are represented in the drawing.

-Figure 2-1: The Real World
+Figure 2-3: The Real World

-Figure 2-2 is an abstraction of Figure 2-1, using the Syntropy notation of [Cook94].
+Figure 2-4 is an abstraction of Figure 2-3, using the Syntropy notation of [Cook94].
 An object type is represented by a rectangle, with a name at the top of the rectangle.

-Figure 2-2: The Real World Object Type
+Figure 2-4: The Real World Object Type

-Figure 2-2 is an essential model in the sense of [Cook94], that is, it is intended to help understand a situation.
-The situation is the first step toward abstracting a part of the real world into an OpenGIS feature collections.
-Along the way, we will discover the concept of a Geospatial Information Community.
+Figure 2-4 is an essential model in the sense of [Cook94], that is, it is intended to help understand a situation.
+The situation is the first step toward abstracting a part of the real world into feature collections.
+Along the way, we will refine the concept of a Information Community for geospatial feature collections.